WoW Classic server queues: the busiest servers, from Whitemane to Herod

+Were a few days in after the launch of World of Warcraft Classic, and the server queue wait times are still significant.
+If you're looking for the latest WoW Classic server queue news, across both the US and EU, you've come to the right place.
+You'll find here the current stats for each server, from busiest server to almost-empty ones.

-You were warned: World of Warcraft Classic has launched, and with it comes the sort of server queue wait times that, frankly, haven't been seen since World of Warcraft (and the MMORPG genre as a whole) was at the height of its popularity.
+To be frank, the WoW Classic server queue wait times haven't been this demanding since World of Warcraft (and the MMORPG genre as a whole) was at the height of its popularity.

 In some ways it's fitting – a historically accurate glimpse at what it was like to play World of Warcraft at its most popular, warts and all, including the long wait times you'd experience when Blizzard lifted the lid on something new.
 Some players looking to go back and re-experience vanilla WoW are having to wait up to three hours in order to enter the realm of their choice, with players estimated to number more than 2 million looking to get online at once.